pndw00/spfdmarc-checker/README.md

-  --dmarc              [✓] Only analyze DMARC record --dkim               [✓] Only analyze DKIM record -s, --selector SEL   Test a specific DKIM selector -q, --quiet          Hide header
+  --dmarc              [✓] Only analyze DMARC record --dkim               [✓] Only analyze DKIM record -s, --selector SEL   Test a specific DKIM selector --dns 8.8.8.8        Perform DNS resolutions with custom DNS server (default: 8.8.8.8) -q, --quiet          Hide header
+  --no-color           Disable colored output (auto-detected if not a TTY)

 Description:
   This script retrieves and analyzes MX, SPF, DMARC and DKIM records for the given domain.